CMPSC-301-Allegheny-College-Spring-2023/activity06/README.md

 * To gain experience working with linear model (regression) tests and becoming familiar with
  R code to run statistical tests.
-* To draw conclusions from anova.
+* To draw conclusions from regression analysis.

 ## Instructions